marshacb/GoWeather/README.md

 Routes
 ==============
-GET "/get-city-weather/{city}" - returns the weather data for the provided city/location GET "/total-queries" - returns the total number of queries GET "/high-temperatures" - returns the high temps for each month GET "/low-temperatures" - returns the low temps for each month GET "/average-temperature/{month}" - returns the average temp for the provided month GET "/weather-days" - returns all days queried grouped by POST "/bookmark-location" - request body sample {"cityName": "Miami"}
+GET "/get-city-weather/{city}" - returns the weather data for the provided city/location
+GET "/total-queries" - returns the total number of queries
+GET "/high-temperatures" - returns the high temps for each month
+GET "/low-temperatures" - returns the low temps for each month
+GET "/average-temperature/{month}" - returns the average temp for the provided month
+GET "/weather-days" - returns all days queried grouped by weather description
+POST "/bookmark-location" - request body sample {"cityName": "Miami"}

 Testing